borttappat/dotfiles/tools/Sovereign/README.md

 - Memory-efficient streaming mode for large lists(AI assisted, ngl)

 ### Wordlist Trimmer (trim.py)
-- Filter wordlists based on complexity rules(static for now, might update further down the line)
+- Filter wordlists based on complexity rules along with minimum and maximum length
 - Running a list through the script will ensure the output list has:
   - At least one number
   - At least one special character
-- Allows for minimum and maximum word lengths
+  - Is of minimum length as inputted with ```--min flag```
+  - Is of maximum length as inputted with ```--max flag```
 - Prints the changes made to the list in terms of word-count
-- Example: password -> rejected, passw0rd! -> accepted
+- Example handling: password -> rejected, passw0rd! -> accepted

 ### Subdomain scanner (subenum.py)
 [Tested against hackerone.com and inlanefreight.com]